kevinbfry/kevinbfry.github.io/_posts/2025-04-17-noisy-autoregression.md

-It's not perfect but clearly does improve the estimate, especially of $$\sigma_\epsilon^2$$.
+It's not perfect but clearly does improve the estimate, especially of $\sigma_\epsilon^2$.

-This is because my interview is correct that the added feature matrix rows in $$W$$ are linearly dependent, the extra rows in $$Z$$ do add new information.
+This is because my interview is correct that the added feature matrix rows in $W$ are linearly dependent, the extra rows in $Z$ do add new information.
 Thus, we do see better estimation from adding more moment equations.
-If the combined matrix of $$\begin{bmatrix} W & Z \end{bmatrix}$$ was linearly dependent, then yes the added rows would not add any more information and yield the same solution.
+If the combined matrix of $\begin{bmatrix} W & Z \end{bmatrix}$ was linearly dependent, then yes the added rows would not add any more information and yield the same solution.

 Now the problem did not specify the errors were normally distributed, only specified their mean and variance.
 So we could try something with fatter tails, like a t-distribution.
 This should ensure we're not accidentally benefitting from using a nice distribution like the normal.